The physical database structures of an Oracle database are viewable at the operating system level.

 Because physical and logical structures are separate, you can manage physical storage of data without affecting access to logical structures.
 For example, renaming a database file does not rename the tables stored in it.

-An Oracle database is a set of files that store Oracle data in persistent disk storage.
+An Oracle database is a set of files that store Oracle data in persistent storage.
 This section discusses the database files generated when you issue a

 CREATE DATABASE statement: